California law prohibits harassment in the workplace, whether it be

 2. What about harassment other than sexual harassment?

-As we discussed above, sexual harassment cases are not the only form of harassment recognized in California’s Fair Employment and Housing Act.
+Sexual harassment cases are not the only form of harassment recognized in California’s Fair Employment and Housing Act.
 Government Code 12940 GC prohibits non-sexual workplace harassment on any of the following bases (“protected classes”):

 - Race,